 Parent Requirements: Parents must be 25 or older.
 The age difference between an adoptive parent and child can be no more than 50 years for the younger parent or single parent in an adoptive family.
 The older parent can be no more than 55 years older than the child in the adoptive family.
 Single women may adopt.
 Single men may also be considered on a case-by-case basis.

-Travel Requirements: Two trips to Bulgaria: the first 7 to 8 days; the second 10 to 12 days
+Travel Requirements: Two trips to Bulgaria: the first 7 to 8 days; the second 10 to 12 days.
+4 to 6 months between trips.

 a.
 1 to 2 months from submitting a dossier to registering with the Bulgaria Ministry of Justice

 b.
-From registration to match to a child: 6-8 months (Waiting Children) up to 3-4 years (Non-special needs)
+From registration to match to a child: 6-8 months (Waiting Children) 4+ years (Non-special needs)

 More Details: Bulgaria Adoption with Carolina Adoption Services